Helperbird/website/src/pages/help/installing-helperbird.md

 footer: true
 header: true
 updated: false
-layout: templates/new/help/post.html
+layout: templates/new/help/post-new.html
-title: How to install Helperbird on Chrome, Firefox, Safari, and Edge
+title: How to install Helperbird
 description: Follow our step-by-step guide to effortlessly install Helperbird on various browsers including Google Chrome, Firefox, Safari, and Edge.
 Enhance your browsing experience across multiple platforms with Helperbird.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for